johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 [^cf4]: *MPD-Mn* refers to *Maize Plant Discipleship—Module n*, where n = module number.

+[^fn1]: *Dynamic* derives from a Greek word, *dunamis*, meaning power; it refers to forces stimulating change or progress within a system or process.

-[^fn1]: if supplied, you must provide the name of the creator and attribution parties, a copyright notice, a license notice, a disclaimer notice, and a link to the material.
+[^fn2]: if supplied, you must provide the name of the creator and attribution parties, a copyright notice, a license notice, a disclaimer notice, and a link to the material.
 Prior versions of CC licenses have slightly different attribution requirements.

-[^fn2]: In 4.0, you must indicate if you modified the material and retain an indication of previous modifications.
+[^fn3]: In 4.0, you must indicate if you modified the material and retain an indication of previous modifications.
 In 3.0 and earlier license versions, the indication of changes is only required if you create a derivative.

-[^fn3]: You may also use a license listed as compatible at https://creativecommons.org/compatiblelicenses
+[^fn4]: You may also use a license listed as compatible at https://creativecommons.org/compatiblelicenses